SyncLight: Single-Edit Multi-View Relighting: Method

 \paragraph{Lighting control.}

 We represent target lighting conditions via a 4-channel lightmap $L \in [-1, 1]^{H \times W \times 4}$ defined on the reference view $\mathbf{x}_\text{src}^0$.
-Other than the desired light source to be edited must be visible, no constraint is imposed on the choice of the reference view.
+The only constraint on the reference view is that the light sources to be edited must be visible.
 Users specify locations of light sources to modify (via circular markers), and the lightmap encodes: (1) activation state (1 = on, -1 = off), and (2--4) target color in Lab space.
 All values default to 0, unless the user specifies the activation and color.
 We use Lab rather than RGB to enable independent control of brightness (L) and chromaticity (ab).
 The lightmap is resized to latent resolution and concatenated to each interpolated latent $\mathbf{z}_t^{i}$, yielding 8-channel inputs (4 latent + 4 lightmap).
-Since all latents must have the same dimensions, we simply apply the same lightmap to all views---this works well in practice, likely because providing color and intensity information to other views is helpful, even despite the spatial misalignment.
+Since the pretrained SDXL backbone expects 4-channel latent inputs, we replace its first convolutional layer with an 8-channel variant whose four additional input channels (corresponding to the lightmap) are zero-initialized.
+Since all latents must have the same dimensions, we apply the same lightmap to all views---this works well in practice, likely because providing color and intensity hints to other views is helpful, even despite the spatial misalignment.

 \paragraph{Training objective.} In addition to the velocity-matching objective ($\mathcal{L}_\text{lbm}$ in \cref{eq:LBM}), we follow prior work~\cite{chadebec2025lbm, yue2023resshift} and impose reconstruction losses on the decoded images: